The EIB Network, the Limboy Institute for Advanced Conservative Studies, the largest free education establishment in the free or oppressed worlds.

 With their enormous power to charge and jail people, they tend to let their actions speak for them, and rightly so.

-And who wrote this a slate?
+Now, who wrote this a slate?

-This is uh by David Faige, F-E-I-G-E.
+This is by David Fage, F-E-I-G-E.

-Uh, as Nyphong, I'm just giving you excerpts here.
+As Nifwong, I'm just giving you excerpts here.

-He not only stayed the course, but actually ratcheted up the pressure on the players.
+Bush-like, he not only stayed the course, but actually ratcheted up the pressure on the players.

 And of course, he sought and secured indictments against two players, charging each with rape and kidnapping.

-And then the author says after all that in a move reminiscent of Rudy Giuliani, he refused to let the defendants voluntarily surrender, insisting instead on an arrest with no legal purpose beyond more tough guy posturing and obvious perp walk photo ops.
+And then the author says, after all that, in a move reminiscent of Rudy Giuliani, he refused to let the defendants voluntarily surrender, insisting instead on an arrest with no legal purpose beyond more tough guy posturing and obvious perp walk photo ops.

-Mike Nifong, this is a closing comment.
+Mike Nyphuong, this is a closing comment.

 The Durham DA's actions raise the question of whether prosecutors really are willing to win elections at the cost of wrongful prosecution.